autogluon/autogluon/docs/tutorials/timeseries/forecasting-faq.md

 AutoGluon can generate **probabilistic** multi-step-ahead forecasts for one or multiple **univariate** time series.
 For example, you can use AutoGluon to forecast daily sales of multiple products over the next month.

+This setting should not be confused with multivariate time series forecasting (see [this SE answer](https://stats.stackexchange.com/a/365394/134754) about the difference between multivariate and multiple univariate time series).

 AutoGluon also supports additional information, such as time-independent static features (e.g., location of the store) and time-dependent covariates (e.g., price of the product each day).
 See the [In Depth Tutorial](forecasting-indepth.ipynb) for more details.